 If you plan to enter mainland China from Hong Kong, do so on your Australian passport.
 If you travel on other documents, we will not be able to provide you with consular assistance as China does not recognise dual nationality.
-See the travel advice for

 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
-The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.
+The Australian Government will not pay for your medical expenses overseas or medical evacuation costs.
 This can be very expensive and cost you many thousands of dollars upfront.

-If travelling on a cruise ship that stops in or passes near Hong Kong, ensure that your travel insurance covers you for any medical treatment in Hong Kong, including possible medical evacuation costs
+If travelling on a cruise ship that stops in or passes near Hong Kong, ensure that your travel insurance covers you for any medical treatment in Hong Kong, including possible medical evacuation costs.

-- At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
-The
+- At least eight weeks before you depart, see your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and implications for your health.

 Hong Kong Environmental Protection Department provides up-to-date air quality reports and advice on its website.

 Hand, foot and mouth disease (HFMD) is common in Hong Kong with more serious outbreaks occurring from time to time.
-In Asia, outbreaks of HFMD usually start in March/April and peak in May but can continue until August to October each year.
-It mostly affects children under the age of 10 years, but adult cases (particularly young adults) are not unusual.
+Outbreaks usually start in March/April and peak in May but can continue until August to October each year.
+HFMD mostly affects children under the age of 10 years, but adult cases (particularly young adults) occur.
 The illness is characterised by fever as well as blisters and rashes on the hands, feet and buttocks.
 HFMD is spread by direct contact with nose and throat discharges and faeces of infected people.

 The Hong Kong SAR Government is currently at 'Alert' response level for influenza, including avian influenza A(H7N9).
 This is the lowest level in the three-tier alert system.
 Human cases of avian influenza A(H7N9) have been reported in mainland China.

 The Hong Kong SAR Government is currently at 'Alert' response level for MERS-CoV.
 This is the lowest level in the three-tier alert system.
-Hong Kong's Department of Health continues to apply special surveillance mechanisms at boundary control points.
+Hong Kong's Department of Health applies special surveillance mechanisms at border control points.
 Travellers who arrive or transit in Hong Kong and have flu like symptoms may be sent to public hospitals for isolation and management until their specimens test negative for MERS-CoV.

 Where to get help

-Depending on the nature of your enquiry, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
+Depending on what you need, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
 Your travel insurer should have a 24-hour emergency number.

-For complaints about tourism services or products, contact the service provider directly.
+For complaints relating to tourism services or products, contact your service provider directly.

 Australian Consulate General, Hong Kong